mysidlabs/adoc-ansible-security-sid/lab_user_guide.md

     * Add project refresh node.
     * Add template node.
     * save
+1. Review the AC REST API: `https://rhap2.mysidlabs.com/api/v2/`
+    1. Look at the `/api/v2/workflow_job_templates/` details.
+    1. determine the id of your workflow.
-1. Go back to ssh terminal and execute the curl script:
+1. Go back to ssh terminal and edit ./simulate-amp-securex-POST-request
+    ```yaml
+     1 curl --location --request POST 'https://rhap2.mysidlabs.com/api/v2/workflow_job_templates/{{ CHANGE TO YOUR WORKFLOW ID }}/launch/' \
+    ```
+1. Execute the curl script:
     ```bash
     ./simulate-amp-securex-POST-request
     ```
+1. In AC go to the jobs list and view your workflow in progress.

+## FINIS